icon BELTOWER

 Options

 Option 1 offers Random Stages (numbers of working bells) and Numbers of Bells (including tenor cover when appropriate).
-You also have the choice of either Diagnosing or applying Corrections to the striking errors, through Options 2 or 3.
+You also have the choice of either Diagnosing or applying Corrections to the striking faults, through Options 2 or 3.

 Difficulty Levels